inato/senior-take-home-test/README.md

 To get you started quicker, we setup a typescript monorepo with an API and a CLI.

 ### Choose your stack
-We do provide a starting pack with a typescript monorepo, but you are free to use any language or framework you are comfortable with.
+We provide a starter TypeScript monorepo (including a basic API and CLI setup), but you’re free to use any language, framework, or toolset you're comfortable with.
-You may choose any architectural and design approach, as long as you can explain your decisions.
+You may structure the project however you like, monolith or modular, layered or flat, as long as your design decisions are clearly explained.
-You are encouraged to make good use of open-source code.
+Feel free to use open-source libraries to support your solution where it makes sense.

 Example stack (not limited to): http server exposing REST endpoint that serves json payloads.

-### Request for clarification
+### Assumptions
-If anything is unclear, please:
-- contact us, we’ll be happy to clarify
-- or make reasonable assumptions and document them
+If anything is unclear, you can make reasonable assumptions and document them

 ### Use of AI is allowed
 Feel free to use AI (some of us use it every day, other don’t: it’s really up to you!).